hamisicodes/Awwaards/README.md

 # Awwaards

-  an application like Awwards .
+  An application like Awwards .
 The application will allow a user to post a project he/she has created and get it reviewed by his/her peers.

 # User Stories
 As a user of the application I should be able to: